YaleSpinup/efs-api/README.md

 Creating a filesystem generates an EFS filesystem, and mount targets in all of the configured subnets with the passed security groups.
 If no security groups are passed, the default will be used.

-Create requests are asynchronous and returns a task ID in the header `X-Spinup-Task`.
+Create requests are asynchronous and returns a task ID in the header `X-Flywheel-Task`.
 This header can be used to get the task information and logs from the flywheel HTTP endpoint.

 POST `/v1/efs/{account}/filesystems/{group}`